-The family of a man whose murder has remained unsolved for more than 20 years say they finally feel hopeful the case can be closed.
+The family of a man whose death has remained unsolved for more than 20 years say they finally feel hopeful the case can be closed.

 Kevin Mcleod's body was found in Wick harbour on 9 February 1997.